-CASA volunteers are assigned to a case as soon after it enters the juvenile court system.
+CASA volunteers are assigned to a case when it enters the juvenile court system.
 The CASA’s role includes conducting an independent investigation, making reports and recommendations to the court at scheduled hearings, monitoring the progress of the child and the parties’ compliance with court orders, and continually advocating for the best interests of the child.
 Ideally, the assigned CASA will follow the case from the beginning to the end and will continually visit and monitor the progress of the child and report on these observations to the court.

-CASAs are absolute crucial to the meeting the goals of the court in providing for the best interest, safety, and well-being of the child.
+CASAs are crucial to meeting the goals of the court in providing for the best interest, safety, and well-being of the child.
 CASAs are able to assist the court in reaching the goal of swift and appropriate permanency planning to establish stability for dependent children.

 How do you become a CASA?